Elbethel-dan/Elbethel-dan.github.io/_pages/about.md

 ---

-As an MSc AI student at Addis Ababa University, I am delving deeper into the field after completing my Software Engineering degree at Wolkite University, Ethiopia.
-My current research focuses on the critical issue of gender bias in machine translation.
+I am pursuing a Master's degree in Artificial Intelligence at Addis Ababa University, building upon my undergraduate foundation in Software Engineering from Wolkite University, completed in 2021.

-As an MSc AI student at Addis Ababa University, I am delving deeper into the field after completing my Software Engineering degree at Wolkite University, Ethiopia.
-My current research focuses on the critical issue of gender bias in machine translation.
+My research is currently focused on addressing gender bias in machine translation systems.
+I am particularly interested in leveraging deep learning to develop practical AI solutions for real-world challenges.
+Additionally, I am exploring the potential of generative AI and its emerging applications.

-As an MSc AI student at Addis Ababa University, I am delving deeper into the field after completing my Software Engineering degree at Wolkite University, Ethiopia.
-My current research focuses on the critical issue of gender bias in machine translation.
+Outside of academia, I enjoy reading📖, playing basketball🏀, and spending time with loved ones.